vcc-csc212/sm21/_docs/labs/lab02.md

 #### Background Info {#bgi}
 If you have not yet set up your IDE of choice, please do so now.
 You may refer to [Lab 1](/sm21/lab01) for suggestions and tutorials.

 The next section will deal with Unix commands, as Unix is a common environment for C++ development.
-For those of you in a Windows environment, you can install the [Windows Subsystem for Linux](https://itsfoss.com/install-bash-on-windows/) and gain access to a Unix Shell.
+You should be able to **use your IDE's built in terminal** for the following section.

 ##### Basic Unix Command-Line Exploration